Best Practices for Adaptability

 Making Part of the Logic Adaptable

-You can make logic (microflows, nanoflows, and workflows) adaptable by placing documents into the open application modules.
-By using sub-flows, you can decide whether the entire flow can be adapted, or only specific parts thereof.
+You can make logic, that is microflows, nanoflows, and workflows, adaptable by placing documents into the open application modules.
+By using sub-flows, you can decide whether the entire flow can be adapted, or only specific parts of it.

 Creating an Adaptable UI

-The same patterns that can be used for microflows can be used for making pages (partially) adaptable.
-For this, you can use a combination of (hidden) pages, editable layouts, and snippets.
+The same patterns that can be used for microflows can be used for making pages adaptable or partially adaptable.
+For this, you can use a combination of pages, editable layouts, and snippets, which can also be hidden.

 Cascading Theming Modules